LNwwv/Memes-Web-site/README.md

 - Add meme to database
 - Like memes
 - Comments other memes
-- Create your account or login via Facebook
+- Create your own account or login via Facebook
 - Or just browse uploaded memes

 ## Tech